 Beyond their employee base, these programs are beneficial for branding and establishing positive reputations.
 Whether trying to impress clients, customers, or consumers a strong history of corporate philanthropy to organizations which employees care about will make a difference.

 Plus, gift matching is a relatively easy way to be philanthropic.
 The employee does all the legwork of finding a cause and all the employer has to do is follow through with its promise.

 The short answer is that many, many companies will match donations.
 Based on Double the Donation’s research, 65% of Fortune 500 companies match donations and many small companies have programs as well.
 Matching gift programs span industries and geographic locations even beyond the U.S.

 To give you a sense of the variety of businesses involved and the range of guidelines, we've outlined three examples of great programs.

 #1 General Electric (GE)

 A discussion of top-tier matching gift programs would be incomplete without mentioning GE.
 In 1954, GE created the whole concept of corporate gift matching .
 Since its inception, GE’s program has raised more than $1 billion for nonprofit organizations.

 General Electric matches at the standard 1:1 ratio for gifts ranging from $25 up to $5,000.

 #2 Johnson and Johnson

 Johnson and Johnson’s program is very inclusive.
-Current employee’s donations to eligible charities will be matched at a 2:1 ratio and retirees are also qualified for a 1:1 ratio.
+Current employee’s donations to eligible charities will be matched at a 2:1 ratio.
+Retirees are also qualified for a 1:1 ratio.